Current West End Highlights

 Based on the classic book by Roald Dahl, Charlie and the Chocolate Factory is a spectacular journey into the weird and wonderful world of candy impresario Willy Wonka.
 The production opened in June 2013 and has proved to be one of The West End's biggest draws.
 With its run now extended into 2015, it currently holds the record for the highest weekly gross in West End history.

 Directed by Oscar winner Sam Mendes (Skyfall, American Beauty) Charlie and the Chocolate Factory boasts an all new score by Marc Shaiman and Scott Wittman, the ridiculously talented writing duo who won a Tony Award in 2002 for their work on Hairspray.
 Alongside their original numbers, this production also retains the classic song Pure Imagination, which was written for Mel Stuart's 1971 movie version.
 Choreography comes courtesy of Peter Darling (Matilda) and the fantastic wardrobe, which won Best Costume at the 2014 Olivier Awards, is the work of Mark Thompson.

 Leading the cast as the effervescent Willy Wonka is Jonathan Slinger, who will be familiar to theatre-goers for his role in last year's Urinetown: The Musical.

 Reclusive inventor Willy Wonka is opening the doors to his world famous chocolate factory, but only a lucky five children will be allowed in.
-To win a place, you must discover one of the five golden tickets hidden inside the wrapper of a Wonka bar.
+To win a place, they must discover one of the five golden tickets hidden inside the wrapper of a Wonka bar.
 To enter Wonka's factory would be a dream come true for young Charlie Bucket, but given neither he or his grandparents who take care of him can afford a Wonka Bar, it seems like a dream that will never come true.
 That is until one day when a couple carelessly drop some money which lands at Charlie's feet.
 Rushing into the nearest shop, Charlie buys a solitary Wonka bar and low and behold, there's something gold glittering under the wrapper.

 And so Charlie is one of the chosen few who steps into the chocolate factory, a realm of candy covered delights and confectionery beyond your wildest dreams.